The Charleston Chronicle

-The Charleston Chronicle is a weekly newspaper serving the African-American and Black communities in Charleston, South Carolina.
-The paper is a member of the National Newspaper Publishers Association (NNPA), a trade group of more than 200 Black-owned media companies in the United States.
-Its estimated circulation is 6,000 copies.
-Damion Smalls is the paper's editor and Tolbert Smalls is the publisher.
+The Charleston Chronicle was a weekly newspaper serving the African-American and Black communities in Charleston, South Carolina.
+The paper was founded in 1971 by James J. French and it ceased publication shortly after his death in 2021.

+The paper was a member of the National Newspaper Publishers Association (NNPA), a trade group of more than 200 Black-owned media companies in the United States.
+Its estimated circulation is 6,000 copies in 2020.
+Damion Smalls was the paper's editor and Tolbert Smalls was the publisher as of 2018.
-The paper was founded in 1971 by James J. French.

 History

-James J. French moved from Kansas City to Charleston, South Carolina in the 1960s, while in the Navy.
+James J. French moved from Kansas City to Charleston, South Carolina, in the 1960s, while in the Navy.
 After serving in Vietnam, receiving the Bronze Star Medal and a Presidential Citation, he retired from the Navy in 1969, and began publishing The Charleston Chronicle on August 19, 1971.
 In 2012, the South Carolina Senate honored James J. French's contributions to South Carolina, including the founding of The Charleston Chronicle, by renaming the juncture of U.S. Route 17 and Magnolia Road in Charleston, the "James J. French Intersection".
 French published the paper weekly for 45 years consecutively.
 Because of his contributions through the newspaper, James French received South Carolina’s highest civilian award, the Order of the Palmetto, and the city of Charleston proclaimed October 22 as "Jim French Day".
-James French died at the age of 94 on July 31st, 2021.
+James French died at the age of 94 on July 31, 2021.

 The paper was handed over to Tolbert Smalls Jr., James J. French's grandson, and Damion Smalls, Tolbert's brother, in 2016.
 In 2016, the South Carolina General Assembly recognized Tolbert Smalls Jr. "for his significant contributions in bringing indispensable news to the African-American community in Charleston, Dorchester, and Berkeley counties".

+In March 2020, The Chronicle’s office on King Street was vacated at the onset of COVID-19 pandemic.
+In January 2021, the newspaper produced its last edition.
+The website was disabled shortly after the death of founder James J. French.
+At some point the website went back online and is assessable as of Dec.
+3, 2023.